Knuromuro/kick-multibot-panel/README.md

 ## Bots

 Each bot requires a Kick `auth_token` which can be obtained using `scripts/login_kick.py`.
-Bots are created and scheduled automatically.
-Logs can be viewed per bot from the dashboard.
+Bots belong to optional *groups* so you can trigger messages for multiple bots at once.
+Logs can be viewed per bot from the dashboard and you can start all bots or a single group via dashboard buttons.

+When creating or editing a bot in the dashboard, leave the group field blank if you do not want the bot included in group actions.

 ## Scripts